 Then, you need some pork baby back ribs.
 All you need is a package of the seasoned baby back ribs you can get from Costco meat department.
 No need for seasoning because Costco already does it for you.
 The Costco package includes 2 racks of ribs.
 However, if you don’t have access to Costco, just season the ribs with a good barbecue seasoning mix.

 Last thing you will need is some bbq sauce.
 I use good old Sweet Baby Ray’s sauce, which you can also pick up at Costco.
 At least, all the Costco locations I know carry it.
 Then at this point, you cook them on the smoker for 3 hours.
 Next, you cover them with foil and smoke for 2 hours.
-Last thing is to remove them from the foil, bast with sauce, and cook them for 1 more hour.
+Last thing is to remove them from the foil, bast with sauce, and cook them for 30 minutes to 1 more hour.
+Just be sure to not over cook them.
+You are just getting the sauce to caramelize on the ribs.
 They are so delicious.
 This is how my daughter-in-laws Dad makes his ribs on the smoker.
 My son always asks for them on his birthday because he loves them that much.
 I must say I agree with my son.

 - seasoned pork baby back ribs from Costco